thraxil/frontdesk/README.markdown

   address and, if someone mentions them while they're not in the channel, frontdesk can email them instead of delivering the message when they come back online.

+## Build/Install

+First, [install Go](https://golang.org/doc/install) and make sure you have your `GOPATH`, etc set up properly (if you can compile a hello world, you're fine).

+Install the dependencies with:

+    $ make install_deps

+If, for some reason, you don't have `make` available on your system, you can look in the `Makefile` and just run those `go get` commands manually.

+To compile:

+   $ make

+Or just

+   $ go build .

+That will leave a binary names `frontdesk` in the current directory.
+Copy it to whereever you want to run the bot and configure and run it.

+If you're doing development, you'll want to test it.
+For that, there's a

+    $ make run

+command that will build it and run it with the configuration specified in the `.env` file, which points at a testing channel.